Skip to content

 • Getting about in South Ronaldsay

 • Check out the South Ronaldsay Community Connect Bus.
-It runs on Fridays (from 7.40 am until 6.30 pm) and Saturdays (from 9.40 am until 3.10pm).
+It is advertised as running on Fridays (from 7.40 am until 6.30 pm) and Saturdays (from 9.40 am until 3.10pm).
 Click to book a ticket.

 __________________________________